hlship/threaded-conversation/docs/tutorial-mode.md

 When this narration does occur, then no new suggestion will be made that tick; this ensures you only get at most one block of tutorial per command.

+## Timing

+Suggestions are printed from `(late on every tick)` so they are generally the last thing output just before the input prompt.

+[Threaded conversation](conversation.md) also operates `(late on every tick)` but will make suggestions about conversation topics _before_ tutorial mode prints its suggestions.

 ## Customizations

 The `(suggest command $)` rule can be passed objects in the action list;